What's it like?

 “Do you still lie?”

-“Yes, I’m human.
-It’s a hard one to shake.
-A few small ones slip through from time to time but I’ve done a lot of work and it’s easier to spot them, keep them out of my mouth.
-Lies require a lot of work, high maintenance.
-New ones sprout out of necessity to keep the current ones afloat, then I adapt them, prune, adjusting, decorating old ones, or keeping tabs on new ones.
+“Lies require a lot of work, self delusion, it’s a high maintenance hobby.
+New ones sprout out of necessity to keep the current ones afloat, then I need to adapt them, prune them, adjusting, decorating old ones, or keeping tabs on new ones.
 It’s exhausting, but I never saw it that way.
-It was a challenge to keep them running, manipulating people and situations.”
+It was a challenge to keep them running, manipulating people and situations, always trying to come out on top.”

 “I take it you’ve lost a lot of friends.”